-Alcohol abuse, which can progress to alcohol use disorder, is the desire for alcohol and the continuation of drinking even when faced with alcohol-related job, legal, social, health, or family problems.
-In alcohol use disorder, the individual is physically dependent on the effects of alcohol to avoid symptoms of withdrawal.
-More
+Alcohol use disorder is a spectrum of issues involving problem drinking.
+The drinking continues even when faced with alcohol-related job, legal, social, health, or family problems.
+With severe alcohol use disorder, the individual is physically dependent on the effects of alcohol and may drink to avoid symptoms of withdrawal.

 Living With Alcohol Use Disorder